KAIZN-io/2DTissue/README.md

 ---

 ## Trouble shooting:
-If you can't use CxxWrap, please delete all the artifacts inside .julia/artifacts and try again.
+If you can't use CxxWrap, please delete all the artifacts inside .julia/artifacts.
+Print out the Prefix_path using `CxxWrap.prefix_path()` inside the Julia REPL.
+If this works, you can run `make build` inside your shell.

 ---